mitric-lab/programming_theochem/src/psets/pset_04.md

 Expected results:
-Left panel of the graph below.
+The left panel of the graph below.

 &nbsp;